May27Oliver/Calendar/README.md

 ## About Years and Decad

-have a function generateWholeDecadList in utils calculate.ts
+have a function generateWholeDecadList in utils calculate.ts to generate decad array.